Juveniles detained after shots fired into apartment building, cars in North Rapid City

 This is the second violent crime in the area this week.

 Ashley Peltier faces a second-degree murder charge after a man was stabbed to death at 10 Surfwood Drive, which is across the street from Knollwood Townhomes.
-She is scheduled to make her first court appearance this morning.
+She is being held on a $250,000 cash-only bond.